Juicing Cannabis: The Potential Health Benefits of Treating Cannabis Like a Vegetable

 The Health Benefits of Juicing Cannabis

-Dr. William L. Courtney claims, “It (cannabis) has captured these molecules that help our bodies regulatory system be more effective.
+Dr. William L. Courtney claims,“It (cannabis) has captured these molecules that help our bodies regulatory system be more effective.
 The bottom line is it’s a dietary essential that helps all 210 cell types function more effectively.
 I don’t even refer to it as medicine anymore, strictly as a dietary essential.”

-Only when you decarboxylate THCa, turning it into THC, does it cause an effect similar to the ‘high’ you may be used to when smoking cannabis.
-Thus, you may not feel the hash oil or fresh cannabis leaves as much as you are used to, but know there are extreme health benefits of consuming cannabis.
-This allows the body to tolerate larger dosages of cannabinoids when cannabis is consumed in the raw form.
-The FDA has approved a tolerable CBD dose of 600 mg/day as a new investigative drug.
-This makes the medical potential of drinking the juice containing 600mg of CBDA, far greater than when you heat the cannabis.
+The FDA has actually approved a tolerable CBD dose of 600 mg/day as a new investigative drug.
+This makes the medical potential of drinking the juice containing 600mg of CBD-A, far greater than when you heat the cannabis.
 Considering CBD percentages are typically below 1% in most strains, it would be physically impossible to smoke enough in one day to ingest a 600mg dosage of CBD.

 Two-Way Communication With Nerve Cells

 An article written in the December 2004 issue of Scientific American was about a molecule in cannabis that could communicate two-ways with nerve cells.
 They explained that one-way traffic to nerves is the main cause of inflammation in the body.
 Immune cells are being continuously attacked, and nothing is communicating with the nerves to tell them to calm down.
-When you add cannabinoids a two-way communication is made possible, and inflammation is reduced.
+When you add cannabinoids, a two-way communication is made possible, and inflammation is reduced.
 The cannabinoids work to prevent, or fight symptoms by providing nerves with this two-way communication.

 2way

 The interesting thing about Kristen’s story is that smoking marijuana didn’t do nearly as much for her as juicing.
-Before she began juicing, Kristen would smoke a quarter of an ounce of cannabis a day along with many edibles and concentrates.
+Before she began juicing, Kristen would smoke a quarter of an ounce of cannabis a day along with ingesting many edibles and concentrates.
 Now she is off all antibiotics, and uses only cannabis juice to aid all of her ailments.
 Her OBGYN believes that cannabis may have even assisted her through her pregnancy; which was originally thought to be impossible because of her history with endometriosis.

 Tips & Suggestions for Juicing Cannabis